robbiet111/dissertation-project/Game Design Document.md

 ### Minigames

 #### Guitar Minigame

 ##### Game Concept: Memory Strings

-In this guitar-themed memory game, players embark on a melodic journey where each key represents a different note.
+In the guitar-themed memory game each key represents a different note.
 The challenge lies in remembering and reproducing the correct order of notes to progress through the game.

 ##### Game Logic:

-The game environment consists of five blocks, each symbolizing different strings on a guitar.
+The game environment consists of five blocks, each symbolising different strings on a guitar.
 The player initiates the game by walking into the designated 'Start Zone' trigger.

 ##### Play Melodic Sequence:
 A song comprising five unique notes is played.

 ##### User Interaction:

-Players wait for their cue and, upon receiving it, are prompted to input notes.
+Players wait for their cue and, upon receiving it, are prompted to input notes by walking into the corresponding note block.
 Each note corresponds to a specific block, and players input their choice by jumping on the corresponding block.

-Validation and Progress:
+##### Validation and Progress:
 The game waits for a sequence of five notes from the player.
-If the player successfully reproduces the correct sequence, the game concludes.
-Successful completion unlocks the blue guitar block, transforming it back into a trigger, ready to initiate the next round.
+If the player successfully reproduces the correct sequence, the game ends.
+Successful completion unlocks the guitar block, transforming it back into a trigger, so the player can acquire the guitar and is therefore added to the song.

-###### Objective:
+##### Objective:
-Test your memory and musical prowess as you unlock the rhythm of the game.
-Can you recall and reproduce the notes in the correct order to master the melody?
+Challenge your memory and musical skills as you explore the rhythm of the game.
+Can you remember and play back the notes in the right sequence to master the melody?